kirstenhumphreys/connect-four/README.md

 ###Future Development:

+* Declare a winner
 * Add sound and animations
 * Keep score
 * Integrate AI
-* Players enter their name
+* Have players enter their name
 * Make it responsive